Deeptanshu15/zomantum-frontend-chat/README.md

 View The Application in **Desktop/Laptop** as I haven't made it mobile friendly yet.

+I have also included **ScreenShots** in the repository for your reference.

 ## App Highlights -
 A chat app frontend where user can view contacts and select contacts by clicking on them to start a conversation.